OutSystems/docs-product/src/ref/apis/auto/system-actions.md

 ### ActivityReset { #ActivityReset }

-Releases the Human Activity leaving it to be opened and carried out by another end-user.
+Releases the Human Activity leaving it to be opened and carried out by another end user.

 *Inputs*